jevontech/e27radio-image/README.md

 Use the makefile as provided:

 1. Run 'make setup'
-2. Run 'make edison-image'  <-- this will take a LONG time and diskspace
+2. Run 'make edison-image'  <-- this will take a LONG time and a lot of diskspace